ONLYOFFICE/docspace-api-sdk-csharp/docs/PeopleUserStatusApi.md

 Get profiles by status

-Returns a list of profiles filtered by user status.
+Returns a list of profiles filtered by the user status.

 ### Example
 ```csharp